Jammy2211/autogalaxy_workspace/scripts/interferometer/advanced/chaining/README.rst

 Files (Advanced)
 ----------------

-- ``parametric_to_pixelization.py``: Fit a parametric source model followed by a pixelized source reconstruction.
+- ``parametric_to_pixelization.py``: Fit a linear parametric source model followed by a pixelized source reconstruction.